You’ve had a few, you’re having fun but you really should have gone home two hours ago, and then the shot tray appears...party time!

 What is a good tequila made from?

-But wait – if you just ask for tequila – you may be served just that!
+But wait – if you just ask for tequila – you may not get what you intended!
 CRT’s official description of tequila is a product that contains at least 51% of Blue Weber agave, commonly known as blue agave, with the remaining 49% coming from non-agave sugar sources, such as cane sugar, molasses or corn syrup.
 Choose your words carefully; be sure to ask for 100% agave tequila if you want the smoothest, authentic product.

-Tequila is a versatile spirit and agave spirits are not just for shots.
+Tequila drinks in Singapore are gaining favour as enthusiastic drinkers are learning that tequila is a versatile spirit and agave spirits are not just for shots.
 The Margarita is legendary, as well as awesome, (but marks you as a tourist if drinking in Mexico!).
 The Paloma with its zesty pink grapefruit can be sublime and you can even use blanco or aged tequila to replace white spirits or dark spirits in twists on classics, to get you started scroll down to get some interesting ideas for easy tequila cocktails to make at home.

 So, next time you want to taste the real thing – ask for a tequila that’s 100% agave and if you’re going for shots rather than a Margarita, Paloma or any other cool cocktail, try sipping rather than shooting; no salt or lime required!